GTPB/ADER19F/pages/tutorial2.md

 ## T51     1 21832978    1.1729954
 ```

-After normalization, we can now produce a Multidimensional Scaling Plot (MDS) using the function `plotMDS`.
+After normalization, we can now produce a Multidimensional Scaling Plot (MDS) using the function <span style="padding:2px 3px 3px;background-color: #eaeaea;font-family: Courier New;font-size: 12px;color: #333333;-webkit-border-radius: 3px;-moz-border-radius: 3px;border-radius: 3px;">plotMDS</span>.
 This visualization, a type of dimensional reduction technique, places the samples on a plane such that the distance between samples approximates the typical log2 fold-changes between them.

 ```r